huajh7/huajh7.github.io/_posts/2017-4-6-motion-detection.markdown

 + Daniel Cremers, **Motion Competition: A Variational Approach to Piecewise Parametric Motion Segmentation**,`2005`, cited by `260+`

-> Abstract.
-We present a novel variational approach for segmenting the image plane into a set of regions of parametric motion on the basis of two consecutive frames from an image sequence.
+> *Abstract* -  We present a novel variational approach for segmenting the image plane into a set of regions of parametric motion on the basis of two consecutive frames from an image sequence.
 Our model is based on a conditional probability for the spatio-temporal image gradient, given a particular velocity model, and on a geometric prior on the estimated motion field favoring motion boundaries of minimal length.
 Exploiting the Bayesian framework, we derive a cost functional which depends on parametric motion models for each of a set of regions and on the boundary separating these regions.
 The resulting functional can be interpreted as an extension of the Mumford-Shah functional from intensity segmentation to motion segmentation.
 In contrast to most alternative approaches, the problems of segmentation and motion estimation are jointly solved by continuous minimization of a single functional.
 Minimizing this functional with respect to its dynamic variables results in an eigenvalue problem for the motion parameters and in a gradient descent evolution for the motion discontinuity set.
 We propose two different representations of this motion boundary: an explicit spline-based implementation which can be applied to the motion-based tracking of a single moving object, and an implicit multiphase level set implementation which allows for the segmentation of an arbitrary number of multiply connected moving objects.
 Numerical results both for simulated ground truth experiments and for real-world sequences demonstrate the capacity of our approach to segment objects based exclusively on their relative motion.

->
+#### 3.3 DECOLOR

+DEtecting Contiguous Outliers in the LOw-rank Representation (DECOLOR)

++ Xiaowei zhou, **Moving object detection by detecting contiguous outliers in the low-rank representation**, `2013`, cited by `200+`

+> *Abstract* — Object detection is a fundamental step for automated video analysis in many vision applications.
+Object detection in a video is usually performed by object detectors or background subtraction techniques.
+Often, an object detector requires manually labeled examples to train a binary classifier, while background subtraction needs a training sequence that contains no objects to build a background model.
+To automate the analysis, object detection without a separate training phase becomes a critical task.
+People have tried to tackle this task by using motion information.
+But existing motion-based methods are usually limited when coping with complex scenarios such as nonrigid motion and dynamic background.
+In this paper, we show that the above challenges can be addressed in a unified framework named DEtecting Contiguous Outliers in the LOw-rank Representation (DECOLOR).
+This formulation integrates object detection and background learning into a single process of optimization, which can be solved by an alternating algorithm efficiently.
+We explain the relations between DECOLOR and other sparsity-based methods.
+Experiments on both simulated data and real sequences demonstrate that DECOLOR outperforms the state-of-the-art approaches and it can work effectively on a wide range of complex scenarios.

+> *Index Terms* — Moving object detection, low-rank modeling, Markov Random Fields, motion segmentation

+#### 3.4 Long Term Video Analysis

++  Peter Ochs, **Segmentation of Moving Objects by Long Term Video Analysis**, `2014`, cited by `130+`

+> *Abstract* — Motion is a strong cue for unsupervised object-level grouping.
+In this paper, we demonstrate that motion will be exploited most effectively, if it is regarded over larger time windows.
+Opposed to classical two-frame optical flow, point trajectories that span hundreds of frames are less susceptible to short-term variations that hinder separating different objects.
+As a positive side effect, the resulting groupings are temporally consistent over a whole video shot, a property that requires tedious post-processing in the vast majority of existing approaches.
+We suggest working with a paradigm that starts with semi-dense motion cues first and that fills up textureless areas afterwards based on color.
+This paper also contributes the Freiburg-Berkeley motion segmentation (FBMS) dataset, a large, heterogeneous benchmark with 59 sequences and pixel-accurate ground truth annotation of moving objects.

+> *Index Terms* — Motion segmentation, point trajectories, variational methods

 ### 4. 其他方法